 10. Phoenix Garden

-Whatever time you enter the Phoenix Garden, it will delight your eye with its evergreen trees and flower beds.
-Visitors who are passionate about gardening and appreciate the beauty of nature are always welcome here.
+Whatever time you enter the Phoenix Garden, its evergreen trees and flower beds will delight your eye.
+Visitors passionate about gardening and appreciate the beauty of nature are always welcome.

-Even in the hottest weather, Phoenix has a pleasant coolness.
-Although the size of the garden is smaller than that of London gardens, everyone will find their own cosy corner here, watching the fish in the pond, hiding in the shade of tall trees, or admiring the colourful flowerbeds.
+Even in the hottest weather, Phoenix is pleasant and relaxed.
+Although the garden is smaller than that of London gardens, everyone will find their cosy corner here, watching the fish in the pond, hiding in the shade of tall trees, or admiring the colourful flowerbeds.

 Volunteers take care of this place; thanks to that, every inch of it feels like home.
 They are ready to share the secrets of caring for these plants if you plan to design a similar garden.